alexwlchan/notes-export/README.md

     --  * Some formatting is lost.
     --  * A note with the same title as a previously exported note will be --    overwritten.
+    --  * It will exported notes in the "Recently Deleted" folder which --    haven't been purged from disk yet.
     --